steven-edwards/crookedbar-test2/content/pages/offer.md

         content
 layout: page
 ---
+# **Short Stay Offer**

-##### 2 or 3 night stays for six guests from £498.
+2 or 3 night stays for six guests from £498.
 That’s only £83 per person, per stay!
 Wow!

 Holiday bookings only, no parties or events!